Space for primates to live

 - a suitable location

-- an appropriate amount of space
+- the right amount of space

-- appropriate feeding and sleeping sites
+- suitable feeding and sleeping sites

 - a means of, and location for, visual welfare assessment